A Guide to Sorting Waste

 The following must not be put in a packaging container: packaging that is soiled with food or half-full, plastic toys, packaging of hazardous substances (e.g. household chemicals), aerosol packaging (e.g. hairspray), window glass and glass sheets, lighting bulbs.

-Hazardous wastes that can be taken to civic amenity sites:
+Hazardous wastes that can be taken to waste centers:

 - leftover oils and oil filters, oily sweeps